Strive Masiyiwa

 Strive Masiyiwa (born 29 January 1961) is a London-based Zimbabwean billionaire businessman and philanthropist.
 He is the founder and executive chairman of international technology groups Econet Global and Cassava Technologies.

-Masiyiwa has provided scholarships to more than 250,000 young Africans over the past 20 years through his family foundation.
-He has supported more than 40,000 orphans with educational initiatives and sponsored students at universities in America, the United Kingdom, and China.
+As of January 2025, Forbes estimates his net worth at US$2.7 billion.

 Early life and education

-Strive Masiyiwa was born in Zimbabwe, on 29 January 1961.
+Strive Masiyiwa was born in Southern Rhodesia, on 29 January 1961.
 When he was seven, his family left the country after Prime Minister Ian Smith's government declared a Unilateral Declaration of Independence from the United Kingdom.
 The family settled in Kitwe, a city in north central Zambia known for its copper mines.
 It was here that he attended primary school, before completing his secondary education in Scotland.
 Masiyiwa's mother was an entrepreneur.
 By the time Masiyiwa was 12 years old, his parents could afford to provide him with a European education.

 They sent him to private school in Edinburgh, Scotland.
 When he graduated in 1978, he travelled back to Rhodesia, intending to join Robert Mugabe and Joshua Nkomo's anti-government guerrilla forces.
-However, he returned to school in Britain, and earned a degree in electrical engineering from the University of Wales in 1983.
+However, he returned to education in Britain, and earned a degree in electrical engineering from the University of Wales in 1983.
 He worked briefly in the computer industry in Cambridge, England, but returned to Zimbabwe in 1984, hoping to aid the country's recovery following the end of the Rhodesian Bush War and universal franchise elections in 1980.

-Global influence

-Masiyiwa's international appointments and board memberships over the years include: Unilever (board member), Netflix (board member), Bill & Melinda Gates Foundation (trustee), the National Geographic Society (trustee), Bank of America (Global Advisory Council), UN Commission on Adaptation (former Commissioner), Generation Africa (co-founder), Pathways for Prosperity Commission on Technology and Inclusive Development (co-chair), The Rockefeller Foundation (former board member), US Council on Foreign Relations (Global Advisory Board), the Asia Society (former board member), Stanford University (Global Advisory Board), the Africa Progress Panel, Alliance for a Green Revolution in Africa (chair, now Chair Emeritus), The Micronutrient Initiative of Canada (former board member), Grow Africa, the African Union's Ebola Fund (co-founder), Morehouse College(former Trustee), the African Academy of Sciences (Honorary Fellow) and the Pan African Strategic Institute.
-He was recently involved in helping to organize the Global Africa Business Initiative launched in New York in 2022.

-Masiyiwa is the only African member of the United States Holocaust Memorial Museum's Committee on Conscience.
-Masiyiwa also served on two UN Advisory Panels.